Jannomag/edit-desktop-files/README.md

 <img width="389" height="266" alt="Screenshot From 2025-07-20 19-52-15" src="https://github.com/user-attachments/assets/40b702d2-2121-497f-93c5-87bc7840292d" />

-Adds `Edit Entry` and `Open Entry Location` buttons to the pop-up menu displayed when right-clicking app icons in the app grid or dash.
-When clicked, it opens the `.desktop` file backing that app icon or the location of the desktop file is opened in the system's default file manager, respectively.
-Includes support for custom edit commands, allowing the user to specify another program or additional options when opening the file for editing.
+Adds "Edit Entry" and "Open Entry Location" options to the right-click menu of app icons in the app grid and dash.

+- `Edit Entry` opens the .desktop file associated with the app using the system's default editor or a custom command.
+Supports custom edit commands, allowing users to specify an alternative editor or additional options.

+- `Open Entry Location` opens the folder containing the .desktop file in the default file manager.

 ## Installation